refinedev/refine/documentation/docs/api-reference/mui/hooks/useAutocomplete/index.md

 });
 ```

+If you have multiple resources with the same name, you can pass the `identifier` instead of the `name` of the resource.
+It will only be used as the main matching key for the resource, data provider methods will still work with the `name` of the resource defined in the `<Refine/>` component.

+> For more information, refer to the [`identifier` of the `<Refine/>` component documentation &#8594](/docs/api-reference/core/components/refine-config#identifier)

 ### `sorters`

 It allows to show the options in the desired order. `sorters` will be passed to the `getList` method from the `dataProvider` as parameter via the `useList` hook.
 It is used to send `sorters` query parameters to the API.